Astray909/SYSC3303-Project/README.md

 ## Prerequisites

-* JDK 8, although later version should work as well
+* JavaSE-10 on JDK 13, although JDK 8 and later version should work as well
-* Eclipse, the code is stored as a eclipse project
+* Eclipse, the code is stored as an eclipse project
 * ---- for UML diagrams

 ## Running the tests